 How much and when

-Projects must be delivered by 30 June 2018.
+All projects must be completed by 30 June 2020.

 With this fund, AT aims to:

-- Further normalise cycling as a viable mode of transport.
+- further normalise cycling as a viable mode of transport

-- Support initiatives that showcase new cycleways to local people.
+- support initiatives that showcase new cycleways to local people

-- Support an increase in cycle safety.
+- support an increase in cycle safety

-- Encourage community collaboration and partnerships.
+- encourage community collaboration and partnerships via bikes

-- Projects that encourage safe cycling practices.
+- encourage safe cycling practices

-The fund can be used for:
+The fund could be used for:

-- Community events, activities or projects.
+- community events, activities or projects

-- The development of relevant targeted community-specific information and resources.
+- the development of relevant targeted community-specific information and resources.